brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/technical/windowssetup.md

 ![](../../assets/windowssetup/19.png)

 {:style="counter-reset:none"}
 3. When the Docker initialization is done, it might show a tutorial guide.
-You can skip the guide.
-We need to set up and make sure Docker is working with WSL.
+You can skip the tutorial, because we need to first set up and make sure Docker is working with WSL.
 Right click on the bottom Docker icon, and select “Settings”.

 ![](../../assets/windowssetup/20.png)